Confey College: Musical productions

 The school produces annual musical productions.
 The transition year group of 2019-2020 performed the musical All Shook Up from 11 to 13 December 2019.
+With actor Brian Johnson playing the lead role.

 Green-Schools

 Confey College has a Green-Schools committee made up of students and teachers, launched in 2009.
 In 2017, the committee won the Water School of the Year award in the Eastern Midlands region.

 Sport

 Confey College have an all-weather 'astro turf' pitch.
 The pitches are used for school teams as well as PE.

 In 2010, Confey College's futsal team won the Kildare & Leinster Post Primary Schools Futsal title.
 They defeated St. Peter's College of Dunboyne 1–0 in the final.